JacobChikwanda/software-design/Week-02/assignment/Question.md

 - **New Developer Feedback:** "The code is hard to understand and lacks clear documentation.
 It’s challenging to figure out where to start when making changes."

 ## The Code
 Below is the simplified version of the existing codebase.
 Your task is to analyze it and identify where it violates the software design principles from Unit 2.
 After your analysis, you will refactor the code to improve its design.
+You are also expected to enhance the system by adding a simple menu that allows users to interact with the system more effectively.

 ### student_management_system.py